-Furthermore, we are exposed to the possibility of disruption of our research and development activities in the event of changes in the policies of the United States or Chinese governments, political unrest or unstable economic conditions in China.
+Furthermore, we are exposed to the possibility of disruption of our research and development activities in the event of changes in the policies of the United States or Chinese governments, political unrest or unstable economic conditions in China, including the escalation of tensions between China and Taiwan, such as recent step up of military exercises around Taiwan by China.
+In addition, disagreements between the United States and China with respect to their political, military or economic policies toward Taiwan may contribute to further controversies.
 For example, a trade war could lead to increased costs for clinical materials that are manufactured in China.
 These interruptions or failures and any restrictive measures resulting from a deterioration of U.S.- China relations could also result in impeding the commercialization of our product candidates and impair our competitive position.
 Further, we may be exposed to fluctuations in the value of the local currency in China.
 Future appreciation of the local currency could increase our costs.
 These uncertainties may impede our ability to enforce the contracts we have entered into and our ability to continue our research and development activities and could materially and adversely affect our business, financial condition and results of operations.